Age & Grade Entry

 - Assign grade levels according to typical students' abilities (not for low- or high-performing students)

-- Let the [second grade] teacher/parent decide if they want to explore lower (grade 1) or higher (grade 3) products
+Let the [second grade] teacher/parent decide if they want to explore lower or higher graded products

 - The mistake becomes more obvious on the website: showing a product(s) labeled only Grade 1 or only Grade 3 when the customer asked for just Grade 2 is wrong